appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 # Conclusion

-Rapier (0.17.2) is much faster than the competition, has simd and cross platform determinism, but it's not doing so well in stackability (can be improved by increasing simulation parameters).
-This is because it is missing warmstart feature.
-When/if that is added, the stackability component should improve.
-On the things it is missing, it doesn't have DampedSpringJoint2D, as the library is missing a spring joint implementation.
+## Rapier (0.17.2)

+Pros:

+- fastest out of all in performance tests.
+- has simd and cross platform determinism.
+- better stackability than godot, but not the best.
+- better joint stability than godot, but not the best.

+Cons:

+- missing spring joint.

+Note:

+The stackability might be improved when warmstarter is implemented.

+## Box2D (2.4.1)

+- performance a little bit worse than godot.
+- best stackability
+- best joint stability
+- best

+Notes:

-Box2D (2.4.1) on the other hand, while not having the best performance, it has really good stackability.
-On the things it is missing, it's implementation of CharacterBody2D.move_and_slide is very jittery (this does not reflect on the libray but on me, the one who wrote the wrapper that integrates Box2D).
+- CharacterBody2D.move_and_slide implementation is very jittery (this does not reflect on the libray but on me, the one who wrote the wrapper that integrates Box2D).

+## Godot Physics 2D (4.2)

+Pros:

+- has also good performance on numbers

+Cons:

-Godot Physics 2D (4.2) has also good performance on numbers, but in reality after a certain amount of objects, it starts to jitter a lot, making it completely unusable, even if it's fast (eg. objects pass through things and other bad things)
+- in reality after a certain amount of objects, it starts to jitter a lot, making it completely unusable (eg. objects pass through things and other bad things)
+- stability last place
+- stackability last place

 ---